 Adult studies with similar designs have focused on aerosol delivery using novel NIV mask technologies.
-Branconnier et al24 compared drug delivery during simulated adult NIV using 2 different mask types: one with an integrated mask leak port, and a newer mask version that used a leak elbow that could be adapted to the patient circuit.
+Branconnier et al24 compared drug delivery during simulated adult NIV using two different mask types; one with an integrated mask leak port and a newer mask version that used a leak elbow that could be adapted to the patient circuit.
 The latter configuration made it possible for investigators to adapt a jet nebulizer after the leak.
 Similar to our findings, Branconnier reported greater drug delivery when the jet nebulizer was placed between the leak and the mask.
-It is interesting to note that the jet nebulizer used by Branconnier et al24 and the vibrating-mesh nebulizer used in the current study, when compared at the respective pre/ post leak conditions, had similar albuterol mass.
-Despite the smaller tidal volumes, lower transit times for aerosol delivery, and the use of a heated humidifier in our pediatric lung model, we believe that the reason we observed similar findings to the previously described adult lung model study24 is because the vibrating-mesh nebulizer may be more efficient than a jet nebulizer.22 Thus, we are not surprised to learn that albuterol delivery, expressed per unit of body weight, is much greater during pediatric NIV, comparing data from these 2 studies.

-We also chose to use a heated humidifier during this study, whereas most adult NIV studies have not.
+It is interesting to note that the Albuterol mass was similar between the jet nebulizer used by Branconnier et al.24 and the VM nebulizer used in the current study when compared at the respective pre/post leak conditions.
+Despite the smaller tidal volumes, lower transit times for aerosol delivery, and the use of a heated humidifier in our pediatric lung model, we believe that the reason why we observed similar findings to the previously described adult lung model study24 is because the VM nebulizer may be more efficient than a jet nebulizer.22 Thus, we are not surprised to learn that albuterol delivery, expressed per unit of body weight, is much greater during pediatric NIV comparing data from these two studies.
+We also chose to use a heated humidifier during this study; whereas most adult NIV studies have not.
 The application of heated humidity to the patient circuit is an important factor affecting aerosol delivery.
-Unlike the Branconnier study, we did not test drug delivery without a
+Unlike the Branconnier study, we did not test drug delivery without a heated humidifier but based on a previous study30, aerosolized albuterol delivery is likely to be a approximately 200% greater when humidity is not being applied.